microsoft/PowerToys/README.md

 ### Keyboard Manager

-- Updated old settings UI style on Keyboard Manager preview in OOBE.
-Thanks @niels9001!
 - Improved UI for KBM re-mappings list.
 Thanks @niels9001!

 ### PowerRename

-- Fixed bug where disabling the "Show in default context menu" setting only hides the icon but not the actual option to open PowerRename.
-Thanks @niels9001!
 - Expanding a plugin option in settings can now be toggled.
 Thanks @niels9001!
 - Fixed race condition causing PowerRename to crash File Explorer.
 Thanks @ianjoneill!